New data-driven global climate model provides projections for urban environments

-Category: Climate Hits: 0Cities only occupy about 3% of the Earth's total land surface, but they bear the burden of the human-perceived effects of global climate change, researchers said.
+Category: Climate Hits: 2Cities only occupy about 3% of the Earth's total land surface, but they bear the burden of the human-perceived effects of global climate change, researchers said.
 Global climate models are set up for big-picture analysis, leaving urban areas poorly represented.
 In a new study, researchers take a closer look at how climate change affects cities by using data-driven statistical models combined with traditional process-driven physical climate models.

 Read more https://www.sciencedaily.com/releases/2021/01/210104114105.htm